myfossil/myfossil-documents/README.txt

 Currently templates are loaded from plugin template directory.
 They can be copied to theme and then will be loaded from there.

+NOTE:
+The link in the top nav - RESOURCES > DOCUMENTS -  was added via wp-admin > Appearance > Menus.
+So that will have to be added manually on production.

 To Do:

 - pagination in documents-loop template